simone-cappelletti/ShortiFy/README.md

 # ShortiFy
-This is a URL shortener project that is intended to facilitate learning and practising new techniques, architectures, libraries, design patterns and other things like:
+This is a URL shortener project that is intended to facilitate learning and practicing new techniques, architectures, libraries, design patterns and other things like:
+- Solution file with new XML-based solution format (.slnx)